Our Vision & Commitment

 In addition, Hawaii is a member of the United States Climate Alliance (USCA) and shares the Alliance-wide target of 50-52% reduction in GHG emissions below 2005 levels by 2030.
 In July 2022, after the analysis for this study was already completed, Governor Ige signed Act 238, which sets a statewide greenhouse gas emissions limit of at least 50% below 2005 levels by 2030.

-Hawaiian Electric has also instituted its own targets for emissions reductions from electricity generation.
-These include a 70% reduction in GHG emissions below 2005 levels by 2030 and net-zero GHG emissions by 2045, in line with the state’s economywide target.
-These targets are voluntary commitments made by Hawaiian Electric and are in addition to legal requirements under the state’s Renewable Portfolio Standard.
+Hawaiian Electric has also instituted its own targets for emissions reductions from electricity generation that includes net-zero GHG emissions by 2045, in line with the state's economywide target.
+These targets align with legal requirements under the state's Renewable Portfolio Standard.

 Major technological advances, especially in sustainable fuels and carbon-capture, and reaching consensus on land-use policy are some of what's required for Hawaii to fully decarbonize over the next 22 years.
 With time fast approaching to meet these targets, the new pathways study advises that aggressive actions will need to be underway by 2030 to create a glide path to full decarbonization that is less steep than if actions are delayed.